dosbox-staging/dosbox-staging/README.md

     Your binary is: `build/dosbox`

-    The binary depends on local resources relative to it, so we suggest symlinking to the binary from your PATH, such as into ~/.local/bin/ -- Have fun!
+	The binary depends on local resources relative to it, so we suggest symlinking to the binary from your `PATH`, such as into `~/.local/bin/`.

+    Have fun!

-### Windows - Visual Studio (2022 or newer)
+### Windows – Visual Studio (2022 or newer)

 First, you need to setup [vcpkg] to install build dependencies.
 Once vcpkg is bootstrapped, open PowerShell and run: